-In Kentucky, no-fault takes the form of "personal injury protection" (PIP) benefits, which pay up to $10,000 for medical bills, lost wages and similar "out of pocket" costs resulting from the policyholder's car accident injuries (higher benefits are available at an additional cost).
+In Kentucky, no-fault takes the form of "personal injury protection" (PIP) benefits, which pay up to $10,000 for:

 The rejection of no-fault must be in writing, on a special form filed with the state's Department of Insurance.
-(See the Kentucky No-Fault Rejection Form, from the state.)
+(See the Kentucky No-Fault Rejection Form.)
 Unless and until the Department of Insurance is notified, in writing, of any changes to the driver's car insurance elections, the rejection will remain in effect.

 Note: If every member of a household files no-fault rejections with the Department of Insurance, any car insurance policy on a family vehicle must include "guest" PIP coverage, which will apply to a passenger or pedestrian who is injured in an accident involving the family vehicle.